tbarlow12/tbarlow12.github.io/_posts/2018-8-31-bucket-list.md

 - [ ] Write and publish a technical book
 - [ ] Receive a job offer without an interview
 - [ ] Publish a technical tutorial
+- [ ] Answer a question on StackOverflow
-- [ ] Have an answer upvoted 100+ times on Stack Overflow
+- [ ] Have an answer upvoted 100+ times on StackOverflow
+- [ ] Write a program using strictly Vim or Emacs in the terminal
 - [ ] Write a non-trivial program in:
     - [x] C
     - [ ] Go